 C.1.
 Individual or team on site

->>List Objective Observer(s) that went on site.
-Provide brief information about his/her (their) background and relevant skills.
+>> Name the Objective Observer(s) that went on site.
+Provide brief information about their background and relevant skills.
+Confirm no perceived or potential conflict of interest exists between the Objective Observer(s) and the project (s).

 C.2.
-Period of site-visit

->>Time period during which Objective Observer(s) was (were) on-site.

-C.3.
 People interviewed

->>Provide the list of the individuals interviewed during the site visit and include relevant information on the group or organisation they represent.
+>> Add rows to provide a complete list of the people interviewed during the site visit, including information on the organisation they represent.
+Please use ‘beneficiary’ for role where the interview is with project users.

-C.4.
-Means for interviews

->>Describe the means used to interview individuals during site visit; e.g. one to one interactions, telephonic conversations, etc.